markpbaggett/markpbaggett.github.io/content/hello_world.rst

 :slug: hello-world
 :authors: Mark Baggett
 :summary: Can anything be initiated without an obligatory hello world?
+:description: Can anything be initiated without an obligatory hello world?

 Hello World!
 Is there ever a more appropriate or trite first to anything?
 If there is, I am not aware of it.